Views

 Showing views

-Now call it in your Ruby code using show
+Now call it in your Ruby code using show.

-will automatically try and find the file
+Unlike Sinatra's render, using show will automatically try and find the file

 in the view directories of all extensions, and guess the right filetype based